 The shopping bag is one of the deepest we’ve seen on a travel stroller and has a handy elasticated strap (which doubles as a carry handle when it’s folded down) to keep everything in place.
 There’s the added bonus of an extra pocket at the back of the stroller which would be perfect for storing smaller items, like your purse or phone, that you need quick access to.
 This buggy doesn’t show the dirt but, if it got mucky, the covers come off and can be washed.
 ‘I didn’t have to use the rain cover, fortunately, but I had a go putting it on and it was quick and easy to so,’ adds Charlotte.

 At just under £400, this travel stroller costs around double the price of most on the market.
 But, while she personally found this pretty steep, Charlotte feels certain parents would be willing to pay this extra premium.
 ‘The Joolz Aer comes with absolutely everything you could want and that’s what you are paying for,’ she says.
 ‘If you were going to use this buggy every day or because you are travelling around a lot, it's worth paying extra for it.’
 The plentiful storage and the simple reclining system are two massive benefits that add real value and that regular buggy users will really appreciate.
 ‘There are cheaper models out there but if you are planning to put your stroller through its paces, you can’t go wrong with the Joolz Aer,’ she added.

-You might also be interested in our Silver Cross Clic review – we named it the best travel stroller overall in our expert buying guide.
-And do check out our other baby product reviews, whether you’re planning for a new baby or shopping around for a particular item of baby gear or toddler kit.
+You might also be interested in our Silver Cross Clic review (opens in new tab) - we named it the best travel stroller overall in our expert buying guide.
+And do check out our other baby product reviews (opens in new tab), whether you're planning for a new baby or shopping around for a particular item of baby gear or toddler kit.